RonasIT/laravel-empty-project/tests/fixtures/InitCommandTest/full_readme.md

 ### Resources

 Below are links to tools and services used in this project:
-- Issue Tracker: Here, you can report any issues or bugs related to the project.
-[Issue Tracker](https://gitlab.com/my-project)
+- [Issue Tracker](https://gitlab.com/my-project): Here, you can report any issues or bugs related to the project.
-- Figma: This is where we maintain all our design assets and mock-ups.
-[Figma](https://figma.com/my-project)
+- [Figma](https://figma.com/my-project): This is where we maintain all our design assets and mock-ups.
-- Sentry: To monitor application performance and error tracking.
-[Sentry](https://sentry.com/my-project)
+- [Sentry](https://sentry.com/my-project): To monitor application performance and error tracking.
-- DataDog: This is where we monitor our logs, and server performance, and receive alerts.
-[DataDog](https://datadoghq.com/my-project)
+- [DataDog](https://datadoghq.com/my-project): This is where we monitor our logs, and server performance, and receive alerts.
-- ArgoCD: Is a kubernetes controller which continuously monitors running applications.
-[ArgoCD](https://argocd.com/my-project)
+- [ArgoCD](https://argocd.com/my-project): Is a kubernetes controller which continuously monitors running applications.
-- Laravel Telescope: This is debug assistant for the Laravel framework.
-[Laravel Telescope](https://mypsite.com/telescope-link)
+- [Laravel Telescope](https://mypsite.com/telescope-link): This is debug assistant for the Laravel framework.
 - [API Documentation](https://mysite.com)

 ### Contacts

 Should you need assistance or have questions, feel free to connect with the following individuals:
 - Manager: If you have any high-level project concerns, feel free to get in touch with our project manager.
-[Connect with Manager](manager@mail.com)
+[Connect with Manager](mailto:manager@mail.com)
 - Code Owner/Team Lead: For specific questions about the codebase or technical aspects, reach out to our team lead.
-[Connect with Team Lead](lead@mail.com)
+[Connect with Team Lead](mailto:lead@mail.com)

 Please be mindful of each individual's preferred contact method and office hours.